 Harukas is easily twice the height of neighboring buildings, which really puts its scale into perspective. - image © Wes Lang

-Harukas opened in March 2014, and with the three-year anniversary in full swing, I take a conservative approach and opt for a weekday visit.
+Harukas opened in March 2014, and with the three-year anniversary in full swing, I take a conservative approach and opt for a weekday visit to take in the panoramic views over Osaka from the observation deck.
 The subway ride from Umeda Station takes just 15 minutes, so at Tennoji Station I follow the large crowds up through the ticket gates towards exit #9, where the main entrance of Kintetsu department store dominates the entire left wall of the underground concourse.

 Signposts to the observation deck point visitors toward the escalators upstairs, but the secret basement entrance to the 16th floor ticket counter for the observation deck can be found through the glass doors just to the right of the grey facade of the department store entrance.
 Look for the stylish letters reading ‘Abeno Harukas‘ suspended from the ceiling in front of the sliding glass doors.
 The right elevator bank takes you to the ticket counter, while the elevators on the left whisk you nonstop to the 17th floor, where it’s a simple escalator ride down to the ticket gate on the 16th floor.
 This information is important if you’re visiting on a crowded weekend, but since there is no one else in the queue on this quiet morning, I board the regular tourist elevators on the right and enjoy the pleasant glass-walled ascent above Tennoji’s low-rise jungle of concrete.